Constraints on ultralight axions, vector gauge bosons, and unparticles from geodetic and frame-dragging measurements: Constraints on unparticle mediated long range force from GP-B result

-where $c_u$ is the axial vector coupling, $N$ is the number of electrons/nucleons in earth, $\Lambda_u$ is the scale where the fields become conformally invariant and $d$ is the scaling dimension.
+where $N\approx 3.35\times 10^{51}$ is the number of electrons/nucleons in Earth.
+For the vector coupling, the forces add coherently.
 Hence, from Eq.\ref{w1} the electric field at the surface of the quartz sphere is